 Mile 33.3 – Redwall Cavern: River Left.
 Redwall Cavern is a wonder to behold.
 Enjoy its beauty, and make sure you leave it cleaner than you found it.
-Remember, there is no camping allowed at Redwall.
+Remember, there is no camping or fires allowed at Redwall.
 Learn more about Redwall Cavern.

 Mile 33.8 – Below Redwall: River Left.
 Small camp.

 Mile 34.1 – Little Redwall: River Left.
 This is a small beach camp, and as the name suggests, has an overhang.

 Mile 34.1 – Hanging Springs: River Right.
 On the right-hand side, you can see plants hanging from the canyon wall.
 Water from a natural spring drips down onto a nice sandy grotto here.

 Mile 35.1 – Nautiloid: River Left.
 This is a large, very nice camp.
 Learn more about Nautiloid Camp.